nais/handbook/docs/administrative/nais-system/initiatives.md

 ### Other relevant information

 List any other relevant information that might be useful for the working group to know.
 Links, images, sketches, etc.

+## Working on initiatives

+### Getting started

+When the focus period has been set, the working group get together and make a plan for the period.
+It's a good idea to talk through the iniative(s) together, to make sure that everyone is on the same page.
+If anything is unclear, this is the time to ask questions and involve whoever was involved in the shaping of the initiative.
+Once this is done, it's a good idea to see if there is any particular order in which the initiatives should be worked on.

+Things to consider related to this might be:
+- Are any key people going away during the focus period?
+- Are there any other initiatives in the team, that has impact on our work - that we should coordinate with?

+### Working on the initiative

+When working on the iniatitive, it's important to keep track of the time.
+Once in a while, it's a good practice to check if we're on track to delivering a Nais solution to the essence, within the time frame.

+You might find yourself in a situation where you've found a solution quicker than what was the investment.
+This is normal and great, just move on.
+In the opposite situation, and need more time to finish the solution you've envisioned - see if there is a way to cut the scope.
+If there isn't any meaningful way to cut scope, we re-evaluate the initiative before moving on.